mrsmaoui/ULNA/README.md

 parameters that must be returned at every call: insulinBasal, insulinBolus, glucagonBasal, glucagonBolus.

 To test how well your algorithm performs on the virtual patients in the simulator, you mush plugin your algorithm to the simulator.
-To do so, you need to execute the launch.py program.
+To do so, you need to execute the launch.py program by running:

+	python launch.py

 The launch.py program has 2 path variables that you must update, one pointing to your T1D_Algorithm.py file and the other pointing to the NexusCommunicator_PYTHON.jar file.
 Once you modify the file paths inside the launch.py file, you can run it in the command line with the following command: "python launch.py"